ninanung/Vue-practice/README.md

 _!!Notice!!_ -  I use modal form first time, kind of popup page.
 In CSS, make modal page width 100%, height 100% and z-index 1(top layer anyway).
 Make other part dark but opacity is not 1.
 Funny form and i think i can use this anytime i need.
 So remember this!

 __vuex-todo :__ Vuex practice to make todolist.
 I think Vuex is similar with EventBus but don't use $emit or $on and method.
 Just install vuex, make store and import store in main.js file.
 It is ready!
 Can use store in any component by "this.$store".
-__list-lodash.vue :__ This file has same content with vuex-todo's "List.vue" file but using "lodash" to make vuex easy.
+__list-lodash.vue :__ This file has same content with vuex-todo's component "List.vue" file but using "lodash" to make vuex easy.
 I can't explain how to code, just read one more this file and book.

+_!!Notice!!_ - For using vuex, must import vuex and write some code in main.js file.
+For using lodash, must import vuex object and lodash, funny thing is, import lodash as "_".
+Yeah it is low dash, remember.